Accenture/mercury/guides/CHAPTER-10.md

 ## Things to avoid

 You should avoid blocking methods in your functions.
-For example, the "synchronous" keyword, object wait and lock, the "Thread" sleep method, the BlockingQueue API, etc.
+For example, the "Synchronous" keyword, Object wait and lock, "Thread" sleep method, BlockingQueue, etc.

 The non-blocking "delay" API is a direct replacement of the "Thread.sleep" method.
 You can also use the PostOffice's "sendLater" API to schedule an event.